 - Free People bodysuit

 - Reformation shorts

 - Reformation puff sleeve dress

 - Marc Fisher wedges

 - Current/Elliot Maxi

 Hope this makes packing for Tulum a breeze and if you’re headed to the jungle with your friends share this with them!
-Also, click here for more of my Tulum guides!
+Thanks for reading my Tulum packing guide and feel free to click here for more of my Tulum guides!